bashrc2/epicyon/README.md

 Individuals can be assigned to multiple roles within multiple projects if needed.

-You might also want to advertize that you have various skills, so that orgbots can collect that information and rapidly assemble a viable organization of willing participants with a particular goal.
+You might also want to advertize that you have various skills.
 Skill levels are a percentage value.

 ``` bash
 python3 epicyon.py --nickname jon --domain somedomain.net --skill "Dressmaking" --level 60